 Though most Electric Vehicles (EVs) can be charged on a standard 13Amp home socket, we recommend having a weatherproof external charging point fitted on a dedicated circuit.
 This is simple to do, and chargers come in a variety of styles to suit homes and businesses, small and large.

-You can have one fitted free of charge as a member of Jersey Electricity's EV owners' Evolve Club.
-Membership can also offer access to public charging points in the five mult-storey Town car parks, in Sand Street, Patriotic Street, Green Street, Minden Place and Pier Road and our own car park at The Powerhouse.
+You can also charge your EV on-the-go with an Evolve membership.
+Evolve public charging points are available in the five multi-storey Town car parks - Sand Street, Patriotic Street, Green Street, Minden Place and Pier Road and our own car park at The Powerhouse.
 These charge points are fitted with dual socket 7kW capacity.
 The chargers automatically recognise how much charge your vehicle can take, if you have a lower capacity on-board charger.

 What you get with Evolve Membership

 Evolve Public at £10 per month gives you a key/RFID card to access electricity at our public charging points.
 You will need your own charging lead which are available to purchase on request.
 Minimum agreement 12 months, subject to status, terms and conditions apply.

 We are happy to install a home or business charging point on a paid for basis, with no subscription required.
 Please call 505460 to arrange a quotation.

 Alternatively, you may choose to use your own installer and purchase your charging unit elsewhere.

 How far can I travel on one charge?

-EVs such as the Nissan Leaf, Peugeot iOn, and Renault's ZOE, typically provide a range of around 90-125 miles.
+EVs such as the first generation Nissan Leaf or Renault's ZOE, typically provide a range of around 80-100 miles.